Collective-SB/ISAN/Documentation/Core/README.md

 Z=r_1^2Z_a+r_2^2Z_b+r_3^2Z_c+r_4^2Z_d - Z_e\\
 \end{cases}](img/eqn10.png)

 However, since these constants become very small in practice due to the scale of Starbase, yolol would be unable to store them with it's maximum precision of 0.001.
 But this issue can be resolved by simply redefining the a,b,c & d constants to be one over their original definition.
-Since we're moving into the start of yolol teritory, we'll also substitute in our equation for converting reciever signal strength into distance, which gives the final form of our axis equations:
+Since we're moving into the start of yolol territory, we'll also substitute in our equation for converting receiver signal strength into distance, which gives the final form of our axis equations:

 ![k=999999\\
 \begin{cases}